 Way cheaper – You can head into your local mall and spend LOADS of money or make them yourself and save.
 I choose saving money!

 They are freezer friendly – Yep, you read that right!
-You can prepare and save these beauties in the freezer for up to 1 month.
-Keep them airtight, so they don’t get freezer burnt and grab a handful whenever you want some.
+Prepare and save these beauties in the freezer for up to one month.
+Keep them airtight, so they don’t get freezer burn and grab a handful whenever you want a sweet treat.

 It’s majorly easy – After you prepare the spiced pecans, all you need to do is bake them low and slow.
-You’ll need to stir them, but that’s super quick and easy.
+You’ll need to stir, but that’s super quick and easy.

-The recipe makes a ton – Every time you make this recipe, you will have enough to get 8 servings.
+The recipe makes a ton – Every time you make this, you will have enough to get eight servings.
 This is a game-changer if you are giving them as gifts.

 I think you will be shocked when you see how few ingredients you actually need.
 Here are a few of the main ones:

-Pumpkin Pie Spice – You will use a combination of cinnamon, ginger, ground cloves, and nutmeg to make homemade yummy pumpkin pie spice.
+Pumpkin Pie Spice – You will use a combination of cinnamon, ginger, ground cloves, and nutmeg to make your own homemade pumpkin pie spice.

 Pecans – Of course, the heart of the recipe is the pecans.
-You will need around 3 cups per batch, and that feeds a lot of hungry people.
+You will need around three cups per batch, and that feeds a lot of hungry people.

 Egg White – The purpose of the egg white is to make the spices, sugar, and vanilla stick to the pecans.
 It’s very important, so don’t try to leave it out.